AndreWal/Loan_Payback_Competition/README.md

 ## 🎯 Results

-The target metric was the area under the ROC curve.
+The target metric was the area under the **ROC curve**.
 Below are histograms of the leaderboard scores.
 The left plot shows all scores whereas the right plot zooms in by just displaying scores above 0.9:

 | All Leaderboard Scores | Scores above 0.9 |
 |---------------------|----------------------|